Johanngzi/Johanngzi/README.md

+Hi 👋, I'm Johann

+A Junior Software Developer living in The Hague, the Netherlands!

-- 👋 Hi, I’m @Johanngzi, a highly motivated and adaptable Junior Full-Stack Developer with a background in marketing, with strong skills in communication, teamwork, and problem-solving.
+- 💪 I’m a highly motivated and adaptable Junior Full-Stack Developer with a background in marketing, with strong skills in communication, teamwork, and problem-solving.
 - Skilled in managing time effectively to meet project deadlines while maintaining attention to detail.
 - Analytical and customer-focused, with a passion for learning new technologies and solving challenges in dynamic environments.
 - 👀 I’m interested mostly in Front-end projects